MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-os.md

 ::: moniker-end

+::: moniker range="sc-om-2016"

+The following tables describe the required UNIX and Linux operating systems and package dependencies for System Center 2016 - Operations Manager.

+::: moniker range="sc-om-1801"

+The following tables describe the required UNIX and Linux operating systems and package dependencies for System Center 1801 - Operations Manager.

+::: moniker-end

+::: moniker range="sc-om-1807"

+The following tables describe the required UNIX and Linux operating systems and package dependencies for System Center 1807 - Operations Manager.

+::: moniker-end

 ::: moniker range="<=sc-om-1807"

-The following tables describe the required UNIX and Linux operating systems and package dependencies for System Center 2016 - Operations Manager and version 1801.

 >[!NOTE]
 >Monitoring UNIX and Linux computers with System Center Operations Manager 2012 R2 management server is supported when using the System Center 2016 - Operations Manager agent with the Operations Manager 2012 R2 UNIX and Linux management packs.
 You cannot import the required Operations Manager 2016 management packs for the specific version of UNIX/Linux and discover and deploy the Operations Manager 2016 agent from the **Computer and Device Management** wizard in your 2012 R2 management group.
 This task must be performed manually following the command-line based deployment.